 "2.
-That this committee be made up of persons who can meet occasionally for council.
+That this committee be made up of persons who can meet occasion-

 "3.
 That the Foreign Missionary offerings of the Australasian Sabbathschools be placed in the hands of this committee for administration.

 The Conference then took an intermission of ten minutes.